-Sean Slagle was born on July 28, 1970 in Somerset, Kentucky.
+Sean Slagle was born in Somerset, Kentucky.
 The family moved around Kentucky a few times during Slagle’s childhood due to his father’s career as a minister.
 They lived in Monticello, Albany, Harrodsburg, and Science Hill.
 After graduating from Somerset High School, Slagle went to Campbellsville College for two years and studied journalism and theater.
 He transferred to Somerset Community College for one semester, where he studied broadcasting and had a radio show on the campus station.

 In 1990 he followed his parents to Indiana.
 He graduated from Indiana University East with a Bachelor of Arts in English.
 He continued to practice his writing while working various and, at time, multiple jobs, selling electronics, waiting tables, and working in a factory.
 He then went to graduate school at Ball State University and earned a Master of Arts in Secondary Education.
 While a teacher, he has served as a basketball coach, softball coach, track coach, and drama director.
-He continues to work second jobs, this time as an adjunct professor teaching literature and writing.

 All along his journey, Slagle continued to write.
 He published numerous pieces in magazines and webzines.
 Some of his most notable works include “A Light in the Darkness,” “Enticed,” and “The Inheritance.”
 He also wrote and produced various drama productions, including Sleepy Hollow High School, Do You Believe in Miracles, and A Socialite Christmas.